Hydrology-IFH/WeatherDB/docs/html/_sources/README.md.txt

 Get started
 -----------
 To get started you need to enter the credentials to access the Database.
 If this is an account with read only access, than only those method's, that read data from the Database are available.
-Enter those credentials in the secretSettings.py file.
-An example secretSettings.py file is in the source directory (see secretSettings_example.py)
+Enter those credentials in the secretSettings_weatherDB.py file.
+An example secretSettings_weatherDB.py file is in the source directory (see secretSettings_weatherDB_example.py)

 If you use the database at the hydrology department of Freiburg, please go to the [weather.hydro.intra.uni-freiburg.de](http://weather.hydro.intra.uni-freiburg.de).
-There you can create yourself an account and then download your login secretSettings file from your profile page.
+There you can create yourself an account and then download your login secretSettings file from your profile page, next to the "API Password".

+The secretSettings_weatherDB.py file needs to be placed either:
+- in a parent folder of the package (e.g. in the main folder of your virtual environment folder)
+- some other directory that is in the PATH environment variable.
+(You can also create a new directory and add it to the PATH environment)
+- in the package source folder (e.g. ../path_to_venv/Lib/site-packages/weatherDB) !This might not be the best method, because an upgrade of the package could delete the file again!

 How-to install python
 ---------------------